libreswitch/ops/docs/qos_cli.md

 ##### Queue numbering

 Queues are numbered consecutively starting from zero.
 Queue zero is the lowest priority queue.
 The larger the queue number, the higher priority the queue has in scheduling algorithms (see [QOS Schedule Profile Configuration Commands](#qos-schedule-profile-configuration-commands)).
 The maximum allowed queue number may vary by product.
-For products supporting 8 queues, the largest queue number is 7.
+For products supporting eight queues, the largest queue number is seven.
 Please refer to the product specifications for the maximum.

 ##### Default profile

-There is a special, pre-defined profile named 'default'.
-At installation a factory supplied default queue-profile is automatically applied.
-The 'default' profile is editable as long as it is not applied.
+There is a special, pre-defined profile named "default".
+At installation, a factory supplied default queue-profile is automatically applied.
+The default profile is editable as long as it is not applied.

 ## name